kpworthi/tributes-inc/README.md

 1. MongoDB is utilized for account authentication and user-created content
 1. Server to be created using Node.js and Express.js

+### 0.4.2 changes

+- Main state update handler passed to components has been simplified

 ### 0.4.1 changes
 1. Users can now delete a created tribute from their account page under the 'Your Content' tab
 1. Users can now hide or show a created tribute from their account page under the 'Your Content' tab